For Hecla Mining Co. [HL], Analyst sees a rise to $4.40. What next?

 Hecla Mining Company (NYSE:HL) today announced third quarter 2023 operating and financial results.

-Hecla Mining Co. stock has also gained 4.58% of its value over the past 7 days.
-However, HL stock has inclined by 9.05% in the 3 months of the year.
-Over the past six months meanwhile, it has lost -8.21% and lost -12.63% year-on date.
+The stocks have a year to date performance of -11.73 percent and weekly performance of 1.03 percent.
+The stock has been moved at -8.65 percent over the last six months.
+The stock has performed 19.58 percent around the most recent 30 days and changed 17.57 percent over the most recent 3-months.

-The market cap for HL stock reached $3.00 billion, with 599.49 million shares outstanding and 574.07 million shares in the current float.
-Compared to the average trading volume of 6.07M shares, HL reached a trading volume of 5698558 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If compared to the average trading volume of 6.16M shares, HL reached to a volume of 7042624 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Here’s what leading stock market gurus have to say about Hecla Mining Co.
 [HL]: